How Much Does a Divorce Cost in Las Vegas?

 Hourly billing

-Most established Las Vegas divorce attorneys bill at an hourly rate.
-In Clark County, hourly rates for experienced family law attorneys typically range from $300 to $500 per hour.
+Most established Clark County family law attorneys bill at an hourly rate.
+Hourly rates for experienced family law attorneys typically range from $300 to $500 per hour.
 More senior attorneys or those handling complex asset division or high-conflict custody cases may bill at higher rates.

 With hourly billing, you pay a retainer upfront — an advance deposit placed into a client trust account and drawn against as work is performed.
 Retainers for Las Vegas divorces typically range from: